npandit0/parallel_transformers/README.md

+# Parallelizing Transformers over Depth

+This is the repo for the [Stanford CS229S (Machine Learning Systems)](https://cs229s.stanford.edu/fall2024/) final project by Xavier Gonzalez and Nikhil Pandit.

 We are building off this pre-trained transformer, with the goal of parallelizing the applicaiton of the transformer layer using fixed point iterations.